Subaru extended warranty: cost, coverage and plans

 Gold Plus coverage includes everything Classic coverage does and more, like:

-- Safety equipment, such as EyeSight Driver Assist Technology, blind-spot detection, rear cross-traffic alert system, reverse automatic braking system and DriverFocus distraction mitigation system
+• Safety equipment, such as your EyeSight Driver Assist Technology, blind-spot detection, rear cross-traffic alert system, reverse automatic braking system and DriverFocus distraction mitigation system

 You can browse the complete list of covered items for each plan and see some helpful visuals in Subaru’s official brochure.

-According to multiple Subaru dealers, Gold Plus coverage is the closest equivalent to extending your 3-year/36,000-mile factory bumper-to-bumper warranty that’s available directly from Subaru.
+According to multiple Subaru dealers, Gold Plus coverage is the closest equivalent to extending your three-year/36,000-mile factory bumper-to-bumper warranty that’s available directly from Subaru.
 In Subaru’s own words, Gold Plus coverage covers “virtually every” part of your Subaru except routine maintenance items, window glass, belts and hoses.
-Gold Plus coverage also adds roadside assistance and trip reimbursement for meals and lodging if your car breaks down far from home.

 Subaru extended warranty cost

-A 7-year/100,000-mile Gold Plus Plan tends to cost around $2,500, which puts Subaru’s extended warranty prices about even with the average cost of an extended warranty.
-However, we saw prices for other Added Security plans start as low as $960 and go as high as $3,240.
+A seven-year/100,000-mile Gold Plus Plan tends to cost around $2,900 ($725 per year of added coverage), which puts Subaru’s extended warranty prices well below the $1,000-per-year average for extended warranties.
+However, we saw prices for other Added Security plans start as low as $1,165 and go as high as $4,080.

 Unlike many extended warranty programs, which require you to go through a quote process to get pricing, we were able to find Subaru Added Security prices published online, courtesy of New Motors Subaru of Erie, Pennsylvania.
-We’ve included some of those prices below and confirmed that they were up to date as of Feb.
-21, 2023.
+We’ve included some of those prices below.

 However, New Motors Subaru also noted that there’s a “sports car surcharge” for plans between 70,000 and 100,000 miles on certain vehicles.
-Expect to pay $295 extra for a WRX vehicle.
+Expect to pay $295 extra for a WRX vehicle and $495 extra for an STI.
 According to multiple dealerships we spoke with, this is because the turbocharged performance engines in these vehicles have higher parts and labor costs.

 Subaru extended warranty terms and conditions